richardjchadwick/athletics/SJSpringMeet.md

   - Then what can be done is:
     - Create Hytek Meets that have Divcisions say: Age Class, SO, Para (other possibilties could be NBIAA, University, etc if they are being kept to their own events).
     - Collapse the age divisions for Age Classes (U14 U16 U18 etc into Age Class)

+  - In general
+    - if Hytek is Meet Type Standard (no divisions) then you can only have one race of each type/age (range of ages)
+    - if Hytek is Meet Type Divisions by Event then you can have one race of each type/division (and optionlly by age within division.

 ## Review of Trackie Registration prior to the Meet (2024-04-13 RJC)
 - Questions?